-Margaux, the ground-floor restaurant, handles the French-American menu with the quality that a MacPherson property in Greenwich Village must deliver to its neighbourhood's demanding dining standards.
-The complimentary breakfast — served daily to all guests — provides the morning infrastructure that eliminates the first meal's decision overhead and introduces guests to the hotel's ground floor as a social environment before the day begins.
+Margaux, the ground-floor restaurant, handles its market-driven French-Mediterranean menu with the quality that a MacPherson property in Greenwich Village must deliver to its neighbourhood's demanding dining standards, serving breakfast, lunch and dinner daily.
+The complimentary breakfast, served daily to all guests, provides the morning infrastructure that eliminates the first meal's decision overhead and introduces guests to the hotel's ground floor as a social environment before the day begins.

 West 8th Street's position between Fifth Avenue and Avenue of the Americas places the hotel one block from Washington Square Park and within the Village's most densely residential walking infrastructure.
 New York University's campus surrounds the building on multiple sides; the gallery concentration of West Broadway is ten minutes on foot; the Bowery Hotel is fifteen.
 For guests whose New York programme is centred on the Village's cultural and residential character, the Marlton provides the address and the atmosphere simultaneously.